Top 6 Password Managers Compared: Which One Keeps You Safest in 2026?

 Rank 5: 1Password – The Team & Business Favorite

-1Password has built a reputation as one of the most user-friendly and business-focused password managers on the market.
-Founded in 2006, it has become especially popular with companies and families that need shared vaults, team management tools, and enterprise-grade policies.
+1Password has long been regarded as one of the most polished and collaboration-friendly password managers on the market.
+Founded in 2006, it was one of the early tools to move beyond simple password storage and focus on shared vaults, team workflows, and administrative control.

 Key Features in Detail